Table of Contents

-There are also four listed markings in the breed standard: black mask, ticked, parti-color, and solid.
+The breed standard has four listed markings: black mask, ticked, parti-color, and solid.

 The Personality & Temperament of a Greyhound

-The Greyhound dog breed are lovable creatures that should be on top of your list if you’re looking for a pup that loves to cuddle!
+Greyhound dogs are lovable creatures that should be on your list if you’re looking for a pup that loves to cuddle!

 Even though they look tough on the outside, they are a softie!
 They are gentle, lovable breeds who would want your love and attention most of the time.

-Despite their reputation to be very active and speedy, greyhounds are even-tempered and mellow.
+Despite their very active and speedy reputation, greyhounds are even-tempered and mellow.
 This makes them an excellent choice for a family dog!

 The Greyhound enjoys relaxation and some downtime.
-So, if you happen to be couch potatoes yourselves, getting a Greyhound wouldn’t be a problem!
+So, if you are couch potatoes yourselves, getting a Greyhound wouldn’t be a problem!